beaucarnes/c-py/TUTORIAL.md

 - Did you forget a semi-colon after the `elif` statement?

 ## 1140.
-Check if both the player and the dealer won
+Check if both player and dealer won

 ### 1140.1